 How is VA Pension counted for Medicaid purposes?

-This is not an easy answer!
+This is not an easy answer as you may think!

 When someone is on Medicaid in Florida, there is both an income and asset limit for eligibility.
-The guidelines are provided at this link.
-Medicaid counts applicant's gross income for qualification purposes.
+The financial guidelines are provided at this link.
+Medicaid counts the applicant's gross income for qualification purposes.
 When income exceeds the income cap, a qualifed income trust is necessary in order to qualify for Medicaid.